craig-grant630/Breakfast-Ball/README.md

 - The Signup Form helps to engage new users and enhance their experience on the Breakfast Ball platform.

 <img src="./assets/images/sign-up-form.webp" alt="sign-up from image"/>

+## Testing

+ - Breakfast Ball has been tested consistently across different browsers: Chrome, Firefox, Safari, Edge.
+ - Responsiveness has been tested on  various devices (desktop, tablet, mobile) and screen sizes to ensure the layout adapts properly.